 Claim medical expenses and time off work - While most Queensland employees are covered by WorkCover QLD for work injury claims, the major supermarkets such as Coles and Woolworths have their own workers compensation insurance schemes.
 Regardless of fault, you should be able to open a claim to get much of your medical expenses and time needed off work covered.

 Seek legal advice - If the injury is not one you are likely to make a full and quick recovery from then you should seek legal advice to discuss your rights to make a lump-sum workers compensation claim.

 Can I claim compensation for a supermarket injury?

-Retail stores including supermarkets have a duty of care to provide a safe environment for their customers.
+Retail stores and shopping centres, including supermarkets have a duty of care to provide a safe environment for their customers.
 However, no retailer can protect their customers from all potential injury risks.

 Whether or not a claim can be made will hinge on proving the retailer was negligent and failed in their duty of care.

 A claim may be possible if a retailer fails to follow health and safety procedures and an accident occurs in circumstances such as;

 Failing to check and clean floors on a regularly